cloud-native-everything/SRv6-L3VPN-FlexAlgo-Containerlab/README.md

 # Checking Router configurations

-All router smust be part of Algo128 to make it work
+All router must be part of Algo128 to make it work
 ```
 A:admin@R31# admin show configuration /configure router isis flexible-algorithms
     admin-state enable